braze-inc/braze-docs/_docs/_hidden/other/credit_ratios.md

 hidden: true
 ---

-# WhatsApp credit ratios
+# WhatsApp Credit Ratios

 > **WhatsApp** is a channel focused on 2-way messaging and thus anchors on conversations (instead of number of individual messages).
 A conversation is a 24-hour thread between a business and an end-user.
 The number of individual messages within a conversation does not impact credits usage.

-**User-initiated conversations**: End-user sends a message to the business.
+**User-initiated Conversations**: End-user sends a message to the business.
 When the business sends a message in response, this begins the 24-hour window.

-**Business-initiated conversations**: Business starts by sending an approved template message to the customer.
+**Business-initiated Conversations**: Business starts by sending an approved template message to the customer.
 As soon as the business sends a message it begins the 24-hour window.

-**Credit ratios**: The following credit ratios determine how many credits it takes to initiate one conversation, as of March 15, 2023.
+**Credit Ratios**: The following credit ratios determine how many credits it takes to initiate one conversation, as of March 15, 2023.

 For example, 1 Argentina business-initiated conversation will use up 14 WhatsApp credits.

+{%% alert note }
-Note that credit ratios may be subject to change as indicated in the WhatsApp channel product specific terms between Braze and the applicable customer.
+Credit ratios may be subject to change as indicated in the WhatsApp channel product specific terms between Braze and the applicable customer.
+{% endalert %}

 | Region | Business-initiated | User-initiated |
 | --- | --- | --- |